Jim Geoghan: Early life and career

-Born and raised in the Bronx, Geoghan is the child of Irish Catholic parents.
-After attending New York Institute of Technology.
-Geoghan spent some time as a volunteer reader for the blind at the Lighthouse in Manhattan, an experience which would figure prominently in one of his plays, more than 20 years later.
+Geoghan was born on July 5, 1947, in the Bronx, New York City, and was raised there during his childhood.
+Geoghan was the child of Irish Catholic parents.
+After attending New York Institute of Technology, Geoghan was involved as a volunteer reader for the blind at the Lighthouse in Manhattan, an experience which would figure prominently in one of his plays, for more than 20 years.

-Personal life
+Personal life and death

-Geoghan is married to actress Ruth Ann Poons, known professionally as Annie Gagen.
+Geoghan was married to actress Ruth Ann Poons, known professionally as Annie Gagen.

+Geoghan died from dementia at his home in Los Angeles, California, on September 6, 2026, at the age of 79.
+His daughter Genevieve Geoghan announced his death two days later.